dimitri-edel/dte-workout-app/README.md

 [See workout.templates.workout_list](https://github.com/dimitri-edel/dte-workout-app/blob/main/workout/templates/workout_list.html)

 ###### Testing
-The list renders and shows all workouts that belong to the user.
+The list renders and shows all workouts that belong to the user in the way it was intended.

 ---
 ##### Delete Workout session
+I have added a view **DeleteWorkout** and registered it at a **URL**.
+The view deletes a workout if it belongs to the user in the request.

+---
-#### Refactoring Reports to computed fields in Model classes
+#### Refactoring WorkoutList
+There was some code in the **WorkoutList** view that seemed convoluted and difficult to read.
+It occurred to me that a better way to go is to implement computed fields directly in the model.
+For now, I have only added one method, which uses a property decorator for Models.
+The property named **exercise_list** returns a collection of **WorkoutExercise** objects that are related to a given workout session.

+---
+## WORKLOAD APP
+Logging the actual workload for each set of an exercise.